graphite-project/graphite-web/docs/tools.rst

 Other
 -----
+`bosun`_
+  Time Series Alerting Framework.
+Can use Graphite as time series source.

+`buckytools`_
+  Go implementation of useful tools for dealing with Graphite's Whisper DBs and Carbon hashing.

+`carbonate`_
+  Utilities for managing graphite clusters.

+`go-carbon`_
+  Golang implementation of Graphite/Carbon server with classic architecture: Agent -> Cache -> Persister.

+`riemann`_
+  A network event stream processing system, in Clojure.
+Can use Graphite as source of event stream.

 `Therry`_
   a simple web service that caches Graphite metrics and exposes an endpoint for dumping or searching against them by substring.